 All classes will meet at the scheduled day, time, and location unless an emergency occurs.
-Faculty who find it necessary to be absent from class should notify the division chairperson/program director and submit an absence report immediately following the absence.
+Faculty who find it necessary to be absent from class should notify the division chairperson and the Office of the Vice President of Instruction immediately.
 If an emergency occurs, faculty should arrange to cover the material planned for that day or allow for out-of-class student participation and work, or allow students to participate and submit work via Canvas.
-If more than one day must be missed due to unavoidable circumstances such as jury duty, the division chairperson/program director and the faculty member should coordinate to provide students with the expected learning opportunities.
+If more than one day must be missed due to unavoidable circumstances such as jury duty, the division chairperson and the faculty member should coordinate to provide students with the expected learning opportunities.